Command Line Options

 Example(s)

--d <FOLDER>¶
+-d <PATH>¶

 Sets a non-default location for the storing and loading of cached game resources.
 This is what is referred to in the docs as the resource cache.
 By default this folder is set to /home/<USER>/.skyscraper/cache/<PLATFORM>